Central African Republic

 ANALYSIS:

-The targeting of ethnic and religious communities and hate speech heighten atrocity risks and may trigger further violence along communal, religious and ethnic lines.
-Renewed attacks by the UPC and AAKG, as well as the alleged training of AAKG fighters, risks further inflaming inter-communal tensions in Haut-Mbomou and raises critical human rights concerns.
+The targeting of ethnic and religious communities heightens atrocity risks and may trigger further violence along communal, religious and ethnic lines.
+Continued attacks by the UPC and AAKG, as well as the integration of AAKG fighters into the FACA, risks reprisals against Fulani and Muslim communities.

-CAR has a history of widespread impunity that has fueled cycles of armed conflict and atrocities.
+The history of widespread impunity in CAR has fueled cycles of armed conflict and atrocities.
 While there are several mechanisms mandated to deal with international crimes perpetrated in CAR, accountability remains limited with few alleged perpetrators having been arrested, prosecuted or tried for war crimes and crimes against humanity since 2013.

 RISK ASSESSMENT:

-• Ongoing security crisis caused by, among other factors, defection from a peace agreement, lack of commitment to a ceasefire and armed activity at mineral-rich areas.
+• Security crisis caused by, among other factors, defection from a peace agreement, lack of commitment to a ceasefire and armed activity.

-• Acts of violence against vulnerable populations, particularly minority groups, women and children.
+• Acts of violence and exploitation against vulnerable populations, particularly women and children.

-• Escalating violence targeting civilians based on ethnicity and religion, increasing likelihood of retaliatory attacks and displacement.
+• Escalating violence on the basis of ethnicity and religion, increasing likelihood of retaliatory attacks.

-• Training and use of abusive armed groups as proxies.
+• Training and use of abusive armed groups as proxies and integration of such groups into FACA, inflaming inter-communal tensions.

-• Repressive measures imposed by authorities to close civic space and suppress dissent, resulting in a climate of fear ahead of planned local elections in 2024 and presidential elections in 2025.
+• Repressive measures to close civic space and suppress dissent, resulting in a climate of fear ahead of local and presidential elections in 2025.

 NECESSARY ACTION:

 All perpetrators of atrocities in CAR should be held legally accountable, regardless of their political status, rank, affiliation or nationality.
-The government should prioritize accountability by launching and operationalizing all courts intending to address cases of human rights violations and abuses.
-All suspects subject to SCC arrest warrants – whether in CAR or neighboring countries – should be taken into custody.
+All suspects subject to SCC arrest warrants should be taken into custody.
 The international community should ensure that the SCC has sufficient resources to carry out its mandate.

 GET INVOLVED